Does the idea of School Market Day for your child make you feel anxious about what you need to make?

 While this one isn’t difficult to do, it can be time-consuming, so think about your child’s age and attention span before choosing to create bead jewelry.

-Personally, I think this is the best item for a 9th or 10th grade student to make due to the difficulty.
+Personally, I think this is the best item for a 9th or 10th grade student (or older) to make due to the difficulty.

 ITEMS YOU’LL NEED: